All About Inspection Certificates

 Angola, Bangladesh, Benin, Bolivia, Burkina Faso, Burundi, Cambodia, Cameroon, Central African Republic, Comoros, Republic of Congo (Brazzaville), Democratic Republic of Congo (Kinshasa), Cote d’Ivoire, Ecuador, Ethiopia, Ghana, Guinea, India, Indonesia, Iran, Kenya, Kuwait, Liberia, Madagascar, Malawi, Mali, Mauritania, Mexico, Moldova, Mauritania, Mozambique, Niger, Nigeria, Peru, Russia, Rwanda, Saudia Arabie, Senegal, Sierra Leone, Tanzania, Togo, Uzbekistan, Venezuela, Zanzibar, and Zimbabwe.

 If you are exporting an agricultural product, such as nuts, fruits, seeds, grains, and vegetables, you will need a federal phytosanitary inspection certificate.
 This certificate is issued by the U.S. Department of Agriculture to satisfy import regulations for foreign countries.
 It indicates that a U.S. shipment has been inspected and is free from toxic plant and pest diseases.

-The Certificate of Quality and Condition is offered by the USDA's Processed Products Branch following the official inspection and grading of canned, frozen and dehydrated fruits and vegetables and related products.
+The Certificate of Quality and Condition is offered by the USDA's Processed Products Branch following the official inspection and grading of canned, frozen, and dehydrated fruits and vegetables, and related products.
 This certificate is available on a fee basis and can be tailored to meet your specific import/export needs.

 What to Do If There Is a Certification Inspection Dispute

 If a disagreement arises with the outcome of the inspection process, a resolution should be negotiated with the inspection company.
-In some instances, the exporter and inspection company must work together to resolve the issue.
+In some instances, the exporter and inspection company can work together to resolve the issue.